 If you’re experiencing significant engine problems or unexplained engine noises, you might have a broken or worn rocker arm.
 While this isn’t the first thing you should jump to if nothing else is explaining or fixing your problem, a rocker arm might be your problem.

 In this guide, we’ll walk you through everything you need to know to diagnose a broken or worn rocker arm before diving into precisely what a rocker arm does and how much it costs to replace one.
+Let’s take a look at the signs to look for:

 If you suspect that you have a damaged rocker arm, the chances are that your vehicle is showing some signs.